-distributes services across different patient groups.
+Board interim guidance on priority setting highlights the importance of these procedural factors, emphasising the need to take a "systematic" approach that "fairly" distributes services across different patient groups.
 "It can only do so if all decision-making is based on clearly defined evaluation criteria and follows clear ethical principles".
-16 National bodies such as NICE and local NHS commissioning bodies may also seek public and stakeholder input before coming to their decisions.
-17 Failure to satisfy stakeholders that decisions have indeed been taken in a procedurally acceptable way may lead to individuals or organisations seeking judicial review of the public bodies responsible.
+National bodies such as NICE and local NHS commissioning bodies may also seek public and stakeholder input before coming to their decisions.
+Failure to satisfy stakeholders that decisions have indeed been taken in a procedurally acceptable way may lead to individuals or organisations seeking judicial review of the public bodies responsible.

-- 7 Whether described as 'resource allocation', 'priority setting' or 'rationing', the challenges described above relate primarily to the role of commissioners in the NHS deciding what to do (and hence by implication what not to do), with the money made available to them.
-The discussion is thus very much at the level of 'managerial'. rather than clinical, decision-making, although this does not, of course, mean that clinicians will not be involved in those decisions.
-This question of the processes by which particular services or patients, in particular areas, receive particular levels of funding has been discussed at various times as a possible topic for the Nuffield Council to take forward: in 2007 in a general workshop on NHS rationing; in 2011 in its discussion of hyper-expensive treatments; and most recently in 2013 in a discussion of expensive life-extending treatments.
-The issues have also been, and continue to be, extensively debated, discussed and worked through in academic, policy and political spheres.
-On each past occasion the Council has concluded that there is little distinctive that it could bring to that debate.
-In particular, the Council has been concerned that it would be misleading to look in isolation at a relatively small subsection of the NHS budget (the drugs budget), without looking at the whole picture of spending within the NHS: a task that is inextricably tied up with very complex questions of health systems and management which others may be much better placed to address. - However, a question that has not been raised in the Council's discussions to date on rationing is the question of the impact of resource pressures on the quality of care.
-When looking at the basic tension inherent in the aim of providing a 'comprehensive' service with resources that can never being open-ended, the idea that one way of dealing with that tension is to reduce quality of care, whether explicitly, inadvertently or covertly, is hardly seen as an acceptable possible solution.
+- Whether described as 'resource allocation', 'priority setting' or 'rationing', the challenges described above relate primarily to the role of commissioners in the NHS deciding what to do (and hence by implication what not to do), with the money made available to them.
+The discussion is thus very much at the level of 'managerial', rather than clinical, decision-making, although this does not, of course, mean that clinicians will not be involved in those decisions.
+This question of the processes by which particular services or patients, in particular areas, receive particular levels of funding has been, and continues to be, extensively debated, discussed and worked through in academic, policy and political spheres. - An issue that has received less attention to date is the question of the impact of resource pressures on the quality of care.
+When looking at the basic tension inherent in the aim of providing a 'comprehensive' service with resources that can never be open-ended, the idea that one way of dealing with that tension is to reduce quality of care, whether explicitly, inadvertently or covertly, is hardly seen as an acceptable possible solution.
 Yet in practice, in the experience of frontline practitioners, this may be everyday reality that they are (at least at times) not able to give what they would regard as a good, or even acceptable, quality of care, because of funding constraints, in particular where those constraints have led to far from optimal levels of staffing.
 The remainder of this paper will focus on this question of the impact of NHS funding pressures on the quality of care provided.